KKilmetis8/enimerosis_bot3/README.md

 # enimerosis_bot3
 Discord Bot

 Toy discord bot.
-It scrappes a newsite (gazzetta.gr) for the latest front cover of a newspaper (Ωρα των σπορ).
-It posts said cover in a discord server.
+It scrappes the web for newspaper frontpages It posts said frontpages in a discord server.

-Maybe I'll add more stuff in the future.
+It taunts some of my friends too.